Cristian Carrasco

-Cristian Eduardo Carrasco González (born on 7 July 1978 in Santiago de Chile) is a Chilean former professional footballer who played as a forward.
+Cristian Eduardo Carrasco González (born 7 July 1978) is a Chilean former professional footballer who played as a forward.

 Career

 As a child, Carrasco joined Audax Italiano youth system at the age of 7, coinciding with well-known players such as Rafael Olarra and Alejandro Carrasco.
 Then he moved to Unión Española, aged 17.
 After playing for clubs in his country at the three mainly divisions, he went to Indonesia.

 He played for Persim Maros, where also played his compatriot Fernando Cárdenas, Persita Tangerang in the Indonesian Super League, among other clubs.
 With Persim Maros, he scored forty goals between 2002 and 2003.

 He has continued on playing football for exhibition games alongside players such as Claudio Martínez and Alejandro Tobar.

 Personal life

 He is known as "Spider-Man" for his penchant of putting on a Spider-Man mask to celebrate after scoring a goal.
 Carrasco puts it down to his love for the comic character while growing up.